soostdijck/RUDE/docs/printing.md

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
 As a reference: my TPU shrinkage is 99.8% and for ABS shrinkage 99.3%.

+For quality prints I recommend this guide: https://ellis3dp.com/Print-Tuning-Guide/ basically walk through Tuning once and after that you only have to adjust PA and EM for different filaments and adjust first layer squish every now and then.

+Always dry your new TPU spool for a few hours in the oven at 60C.
+It's always wet from factory, which makes it hard to print and causes rough texture.
+If you use a new brand for the first time: set a low speed and set retraction to 0 mm, these can be experimentally increased (especially for harder TPU's) in consequent prints.
+You may need to do more adjustments but these are most important.

 ## PC

 PA12 is suspected to be a good alternative.
 PA6 may suffice too.